kahunacohen/real-world-fp/README.md

 ## A Functional Implementation

 We'll now use fp to address the deficiencies we noted.
-Before we start, though, let's discuss the two most important characteristics of fp: state management and function composition.
+Before we start, though, let's learn the very basics of fp as mentioned above: state management and function composition.

-### State
+### Purity
-State is a volitile condition of a program with regard to the execution context.
-For our purposes it's anything that needs to be persisted or remembered across function invocations.
-It's often related to side-effects.
-For example:

-* boolean flags indicating a screen is in the process of fetching data
+In fp we try to create the majority of our programs with pure functions.
+That is, functions that given *x* input **always** output *y* input.
+By necessity, pure functions avoid side-effects, which include:

-* data retrieved from Ajax calls
+* reading from files
+* writing to files
-* User input
+* reading from user input
-* Output to the screen
+* writing to the screen

-A key component of fp is walling off state and marking it as such, because state is difficult to reason about, paralelize and test.
-In our case, the state is the the data in the JSON file and the filesystem we write to.
+* Making network connections
+* etc.

+Why are pure functions so important?
+Because they are:

+* easy to reason about
+* easy to test
+* faciliate function composition (as explained farther below)

+Of course, any useful program performs side-effects, so we can't avoid them.
+But we can isolate side effects and mark them clearly as such.

+### Immutability

 ### Function Composition

-The second most important principle of fp is function composition.
+The third most important principle of fp is function composition.
 This is best explained by the Unix toolset, which is a collection of small, focused programs that can be piped together.
 Each program takes from `stdin` and outputs to `stdout`.
 The programs don't care about where they get their input and where they dump their output.

 The power and flexibility comes when we combine these programs together.
 For example, to get the first name in alphebetical order of a list of unordered names in a file: